 – In picture books, point at the illustrations and use the vocabulary.
 The wordless picture book The Snowman by Raymond Briggs provides many opportunities to use all of the words on the sheets.

 – Make a snowman craft and play with it by making the snowman match the drawings on the worksheet.
-You can make a snowman with a paper plate or use a printable template.
+You can make a snowman with a paper plate or use a printable template (you can find lots online).
 Just remember to play before you glue everything together.

 – There are lots of snowman coloring sheets online.
 You can reinforce the vocabulary by just talking about the words, or by coloring the vocabulary words a certain color or using glitter on those parts.